What is a barista?

 - It never gets monotonous: each day is a different experience, thanks to the human element of your job.
 It’s not about machines, cars, or consumer goods.
 Your end product is a happy customer.

 - Creativity: it’s about learning and acquiring skills to add to your work.
 There are unique challenges in this industry for which you will require a bit of quick thinking, a bit of patience, and a bit of your creativity on the go.

 - A global industry, giving you the momentum, the necessary potential and aptitude for working in any country of your choosing.

 - Its working hours may be more flexible and negotiable than a typical 9 to 5 job.

 - It is totally for you if you love meeting with all kinds of people and engage with them.

 - Arranging for your customers to have fun?…you often get to have a share of that as well.

-- Work atmosphere fosters friendliness, and general gaiety (hospitality means “Cordial and generous reception of or disposition toward guests”) which reduces duress at work.
+- Work atmosphere fosters friendliness and general happiness (hospitality means “Cordial and generous reception of or disposition toward guests”) which reduces coercion at work.